Simon van Slingelandt

-Before becoming grand pensionary Van Slingelandt wrote several reports as preparation for the second Great Assembly (Dutch Tweede Grote Vergadering, a kind of Constitutional Convention to reform the constitution of the Dutch Republic, 28 November 1716 – 14 September 1717), in which he proposed to give the Council of State ("Raad van State") more power.
+Before becoming Grand Pensionary Van Slingelandt wrote several reports as preparation for the second Great Assembly (Dutch Tweede Grote Vergadering, a kind of Constitutional Convention to reform the constitution of the Dutch Republic, 28 November 1716 – 14 September 1717), in which he proposed to give the Council of State ("Raad van State") more power.
 He was convinced of the necessity to restrict the power of the cities and the provinces in order to strengthen the central power of the republic.
 The Great Assembly however ended in failure when nothing came from Van Slingelandts proposed reforms.

+Van Slingelandt additionally embarked on a mission to overcome the financial and administrative impasse with which the Republic was left in the wake of the War of the Spanish Succession.
+In his ‘Memory of redress of finances,’ he concluded "that the last war, in which the state has made greater efforts than her forces allowed for, has deranged the already very troubled finances of the Province of Holland and West Friesland to such an extent that the whole state is in danger of collapsing at the first unfortunate moment that will arise …".
+To address this issue, he initiated a comprehensive set of reform measures targeting the fragmented nature of the state apparatus, military command, and army finances.
+However, his fellow regents lacked both the means and the political determination to enact all of his proposed reforms.

-He was powerful in the United Provinces, being the grand pensionary of Holland, which contributed sixty percent of the tax income of the republic.
+When he became Grand Pensionary of the province of Holland, which contributed sixty percent of the tax income of the Republic, he became the most powerful Dutch statesman.
+Despite all the challenges he faced, Slingelandt, with the help of Treasurer Jacob Hop, successfully protected the state from bankruptcy and maintained its international reputation.
 Van Slingelandt was a staunch republican, who wanted to keep the House of Orange out of the centre of power.
-He was a strong advocate of an alliance with Great Britain; otherwise, he thought, the United Provinces wouldn't survive.
+He also was a strong advocate of an alliance with Great Britain; otherwise, he thought, the United Provinces wouldn't survive.
 He mediated peace between Great Britain and Austria in 1732 on the eve of the War of the Polish Succession and between France and Austria in 1736.
 His interpretation of the representative nature of the Dutch government were controversial and polemical at the time.
 However in the long run his ideas had a profound influence and are well supported in modern scholarship.

 Simon van Slingelandt, a Master of Laws, was married to Susanna de Wildt (1666-1722) and Johanna Margaretha van Coesvelt, his housemaid (1726-1736).